tuananh1006/VCS-Information-Management-Web/README.md

 - [Contributing](#contributing)
 ## Overview

-This project is a web application designed to allow users to view information about Vietnam Championship Series tournament.
-The application is built using Node.js and includes an optional Machine Learning prediction feature.
+This project is a web application designed to allow users to view information about the Vietnam Championship Series (VCS) tournament.
+The application is built using Node.js and includes an optional machine learning prediction feature.

-Because we are current 2th student, the data scraping can be unaccurate in some feature like at day join and end,role of player in one team,..
-The nick name of player is renamed after many season is hard to detect when scraping from lolfandom,because it's normally showed in news and communication channels.
+As we are currently 2nd-year students, some data scraping may be inaccurate, particularly in fields like the date a player joined or left, and the role of a player in a team.
+Player nicknames, which often change after several seasons, can be difficult to track when scraping from Lolfandom as these changes are usually only reflected in news and communication channels.

-The project aim to practice the knowledge we have learned and implemented our ideas.
+The primary aim of this project is to practice the knowledge we've acquired and implement our ideas in a real-world scenario.

 <p align="center">
   <img src="./assests/flowchart.png">